Snugglez/Auto-Trash/README.md

-# Yet-Another-Auto-Trash-Mod
+# Auto-Trash

-Automatically discards a whitelist of items
+Tera Toolbox module to automatically discards a whitelist of items

 # Commands
 Note, if using the commands in the toolbox channel or `/8`, ignore the `!` prefix